 HPA.1 Albion Road

 HPA.2 Brampton Road

 HPA.3 Castle Road

 HPA.4 Cambridge Road

+The introduc tion, intensification or extension of

+fice uses will not normally be

-The introduction, intensification or extension of industrial/office uses will not normally be permitted within these areas.
+industrial/office uses will not normally be permitted within these areas.
 All other non-residential uses will be assessed under Policy 9 (non-residential uses within residential areas).